 Indians pitcher Corey Kluber, who finished third in voting, had 21.7 Box-Toppers points.

-In the NL, Scherzer led the overall Box-Toppers player rankings most of the season—he led for 120 days while Snell led rankings only four days, including taking the lead for good only on the final Saturday of the regular season.
+In the NL, Scherzer led the overall Box-Toppers player rankings most of the season—he led for 117 days while Snell led rankings only 13 days, taking the lead Sept.
+18.

 By contrast, deGrom did not join the Box-Toppers top 10 list among NL pitchers until August and only by earning 3.0 points in the final 10 days of the season did he rise to third place at the end.
 He finished the season in 12th place among all players.
 (Note: An error uncovered while writing this post shows he was credited with an extra 1.0 Box-Toppers point he did not earn in 2018, so his previous total of 17.8 for the season is corrected to 16.8 in this post.)